 For Morrison, fully escaping the impact of racism may not be possible.
 Much of her literature, like her incisive literary criticism, depicts its relentless perseverance.
 (Besides Origin, see Playing in the Dark: Whiteness and the Literary Imagination , where she unveiled how representations of blackness have been necessary to white authors, oppressive to Black self-image.)

 In her first novel, The Bluest Eye (1970), Morrison herself explained (when revisiting that earlier narrative for The Origin of Others), racism produces an implacable “racial self-loathing” (14) in young Pecola Breedlove, who prays to become a white, blue-eyed Shirley Temple.
 CNN reported in its eulogistic story today on Morrison that Pecola’s story has frequently been banned from classrooms and “challenged and called offensive over the years by parents,” purportedly for “the subject matter, which involves incest and violence,” viewed as “too raw for young readers.”
-Sadly, withholding the book from young readers, especially white ones, denies them an important learning opportunity.
-It shuts off a chance for them to examine how Pecola’s rejection by her mother, or even her rape by her father, is traceable back to poverty and oppression promoting these parents’ self-hatred and even hatred of their own child.
+Sadly, withholding the book from young readers denies them an important learning opportunity.
+For white readers whose engagement with the text might help them cultivate empathy, banning the text shuts off a chance for them to examine how Pecola’s rejection by her mother, or even her rape by her father, is traceable back to poverty and oppression promoting these parents’ self-hatred and even hatred of their own child.
 Intriguingly, critics analyzing American culture from beyond our borders have certainly emphasized this view of US racism in action in the novel, including, via their critiques, highlighting the corrosive power of white racist language in ways that would also apply to verbal assaults threaded through some Twitter accounts these days.

 In that vein, in a 2017 essay for the Journal of Research in Social Sciences, Muhammad Ismail Abbasi and Shaheena Bhatti propose employing Critical Race Theory to interpret The Bluest Eye, to see how “the usage of violent words by persons in power” affects those being rhetorically assaulted, so that those “stigmatized” via verbal aggression can be traumatized, eventually, into a complete loss of self-esteem (135 ff.)
 (For a similar reading of the novel in these terms, see Tamara Jovović).